webplatform/docs/css/concepts/named_flow/index.md

 {{API_Name}}
 {{Summary_Section|An object that contains content diverted from one set of elements, which can then be threaded through another series of [[css/concepts/region|''regions'']] that display the content.}}
 {{Concept_Page
-|Content=The 'CSS Regions' feature allows content to flow
+|Content=The ''CSS Regions'' feature allows content to flow
 dynamically through a series of presentational block elements, known as [[css/concepts/region|''regions'']], allowing for complex magazine-style layouts.